Team-Education-Futures-Lab/Agression_Trainer/transcription/README.md

 ### Classes

 **`TranscriptionService`** — the orchestration layer.
-Owns all per-session logic: PCM accumulation, silence gating, rolling window dispatch, initial-prompt threading, finalisation, and `Transcript` emission.
+Owns all per-session logic: PCM accumulation, rolling window dispatch, overlap handling, deduplication, finalisation, and `Transcript` emission.
 Holds a `SessionStore` reference and delegates inference to the injected `TranscriptionPoolInterface`.
 Route handlers in `main.py` are thin — they call `TranscriptionService` methods and translate the results into HTTP responses or WebSocket messages.

 **`SessionStore`** — in-memory registry of active sessions.
-Each entry holds the live WebSocket reference, the raw PCM accumulation buffer, a monotonically increasing `window_seq` counter, a `flush_lock` that serialises concurrent buffer access between rolling windows and finalisation, and the per-session `language` code supplied at connection time.
+Each entry holds the live WebSocket reference, the raw PCM accumulation buffer, the overlap PCM tail from the last dispatched window, the `emitted_until` timestamp for deduplication, a monotonically increasing `window_seq` counter, and the per-session `language` code supplied at connection time.
 Keyed by `session_id`.
 The App container pins each session to a single container instance so entries are never shared across processes.

 **`WhisperPool`** — real faster-whisper implementation of `TranscriptionPoolInterface`.
 Maintains a fixed pool of `WhisperModel` instances (one per worker).
 Each `transcribe()` call acquires a free model via an `asyncio.Semaphore`, runs inference in a `ThreadPoolExecutor` (so the event loop is never blocked), and releases the model back to the pool.
-Accepts a per-call `language` override and an `initial_prompt` to seed Whisper's decoder from prior transcript text, reducing hallucination on short windows.
+Accepts a per-call `language` override.
+Silero VAD (`vad_filter=True`) runs as a pre-pass on each audio buffer so silence is automatically skipped.
 If inference raises, the model instance is discarded rather than returned to the pool to prevent a corrupt model from affecting future requests.
-Silero VAD (`vad_filter=True`) runs as a pre-pass on each audio buffer so any remaining silence is automatically skipped.

 **`StubTranscriptionPool`** — development stub.
 Returns a fixed Dutch placeholder string without calling Whisper.
 Used when `TRANSCRIPTION_POOL=stub`.
 See `docs/stub_guide.md`.

-**`SessionEntry`** — dataclass holding per-session state: WebSocket reference, PCM bytearray buffer, `window_seq` counter, `flush_lock`, and the per-session `language` code.
+**`SessionEntry`** — dataclass holding per-session state: WebSocket reference, PCM bytearray buffer, `overlap_pcm` (tail of the last dispatched window, prepended to the next dispatch), `emitted_until` (float seconds — end time of the last word sent to the App, used to filter duplicates from the overlap region), `window_seq` counter, and the per-session `language` code.
 Created by `SessionStore.open()` on each new WebSocket connection, discarded on disconnect.

 ### Audio pipeline